Finding and Repairing Pond Liner Leaks

 1.If you have a pond pump, the first step is to turn off the pump and watch the water level over the following 24-48 hours.
 If it continues to drop, the leak is in the main basin of the pond and not outside of the pond in a water feature or piping.

-3.If the leak is in the main basin, allow the pond to empty to the point the level of the pond stays steady.
+3.If the leak is in the main basin, you will need to allow the pond to empty to the point the level of the pond stays steady, allowing for evaporation.
 Then you know the approximate level of the leak.
 If the level gets so low that fish and plants need to be removed, consider using a free standing pond to temporarily hold the plants and fish if there is insufficient water in the pond.
-Look for anything unusual from a pin prick to a large slit.
+Look for anything unusual in the liner, from a pin prick to a large slit.

 There are a couple different methods, depending on your budget and time frame.
 In either case, clean around the hole first to remove dirt and algae using a rag.

-For the first quick and inexpensive fix, you can fix the hole underwater using Gold Label Sealant, which is safe for fish and plants.
+For the first quick and inexpensive fix, you can fix the hole underwater using a pond-safe Underwater Sealant, which is safe for fish and plants (see picture on right).
 Be sure to wear plastic disposable gloves, as this silicon is so sticky it will mark your skin for up to a week.

 - Place the silicon in a caulking gun, and squeeze it into and around the hole in the pond liner.